dimkr/nss-tls/README.md

 On paper, DNS over HTTPS is much slower than DNS, due to the overhead of TCP and TLS.

 Therefore, each nss-tls instance keeps established HTTPS connections open and reuses them.
-Also, by default, each user's nss-tls instance maintains an internal cache of lookup results.
+Also, if running with the -c option, each user's nss-tls instance maintains an internal cache of lookup results.
 In this cache, IPv4 and IPv6 addresses are stored in separate hash tables, to make the cache faster to iterate over.

 Therefore, in reality, DNS over HTTPS using nss-tls may be much faster than DNS.

-To disable the internal cache, run nss-tlsd without specifying the -c option.

 One may wish to use a system-wide cache that also covers DNS, instead of the internal cache of nss-tls; nscd(8) can do that.
 To enable system-wide cache on [Debian](http://www.debian.org/) and derivatives: